Joe Comartin

-Joseph John Comartin (born December 26, 1947) is a retired Canadian lawyer and politician.
+Joseph John Comartin (born December 26, 1947) is a retired Canadian lawyer, politician and diplomat.
 He represented the riding of Windsor—Tecumseh as its Member of Parliament (MP) from 2000 to 2015.
-A member of the New Democratic Party (NDP), he ran for leadership of the party in 2003.
-He called for a return to social democratic policies after the party's drift to the centre during the 1990s, and voiced concern over American influence over Canada's economy and foreign policy.
+A member of the New Democratic Party (NDP), he ran for its leadership in 2003.
+He called for a return to social democratic policies after the party's drift to the centre during the 1990s, and voiced concerns regarding American influence over Canada's economy and foreign policy.
 After serving in a variety of leadership roles, he retired from parliament in 2015.
 From 2018 to 2022 he served as the Consul General of Canada in Detroit, representing Canada in Indiana, Kentucky, Michigan, and Ohio.

 Early life and legal career

 Joseph John "Joe" Comartin was born on December 26, 1947, in Stoney Point, Ontario, a small Franco-Ontarian community.
-He was the seventh child of Emery and Loretto (née Quirk) Comartin.
+He was the seventh and youngest child of Emery and Loretto (née Quirk) Comartin.
 His older siblings were Lucille, Agnes, Rosemary, Alice, Kathleen, and Edward.
-Emery was a French American born in North Dakota, who wandered the Midwestern United States during the Great Depression.
-Eventually he settled in Detroit, where he got a job as an autoworker.
+Emery was a French American born in North Dakota.
+Emery wandered the Midwestern United States during the Great Depression, eventually settling in Detroit after getting a job there as an autoworker.
 Loretto was an Irish Canadian from London, Ontario who moved to Detroit to care for her sick aunt.
 The two met through Detroit's Irish American community and married.
 Emery continued to work in Detroit, but the family also purchased a plot of land to farm in Stoney Point.

 Emery died of stomach cancer when Joe was a year old and when Loretto was pregnant with an eighth child, who was named Emery after his father.
 Following the senior Emery's death, Loretto began teaching at an elementary school to supplement meager social assistance, financial support from family, and charity from the local community.
 She later remarried to Adelard Gagnon, a car salesman from Belle River, Ontario.